TheShadowSmith/bcr-credit-app-customizer/README.md

 3. Extract the Zipped Folder.
 4. Open the bcr-credit-app-customizer-master folder using your code editor.
 5. Navigate to your bcr-credit-app-customizer-master folder using Node.js Command Prompt.
+6. In the Node.js Command Prompt, run the command `npm install` to install all project depnedencies.
-6. In the Node.js Command Prompt, run the command `npm run transpile` to begin watching for SCSS changes.
+7. In the Node.js Command Prompt, run the command `npm run transpile` to begin watching for SCSS changes.

 ## How to use it
 1. Make the Credit Application elements match the client's brand colors by editing: